 University of Maryland

 College Park, MD 20742

-The 2018 MATLAB Boot Camp will be held on the University of Maryland, College Park campus.
-Further details will be released soon!
+The 2018 MATLAB Boot Camp will be held on the campus of the University of Maryland, College Park in the following locations:

 Accommodations, Parking, & Transportation

 Non-UMD attendees who require the ability to park on campus will be provided with a parking code that can be used daily to park in the Regents Drive Garage; the location of which can be found on this map.